 Over the years, I was never intrigued enough by Tony or his performances to seek out his side of the story on this comment, and I’ve always rallied to Marilyn’s defense.
 (As it turns out, Tony didn’t really mean that line, and truthfully found kissing Marilyn to be an out of this world experience, as most of us would expect!)

 But, when I reviewed Some Like It Hot earlier this year, the Tony Curtis bug finally bit me: while reading his 1993 autobiography [aff. link], I became utterly intrigued by the intelligence and humor Tony brought to each page of his story.
 This was a guy whose ambition, looks, talent, and work ethic took him from the impoverished streets of New York to become one of Classic Hollywood’s biggest stars.

 If that’s not admirable and intriguing, I don’t know what is.

-Becoming a Tony Curtis Fan
+Researching Tony Curtis